arijitdeb1/Kafka101/Kafka_Connect/Database/DB_Connectors_Distributed.md

          docker-compose up kafka-cluster postgres elasticsearch dejavu

+** Note:
-** Note:  1.
-Make sure docker is installed on the machine.
+* Make sure docker is installed on the machine.
-          2. Kafka Broker will be available at [localhost:9092](localhost:9092).
+* Kafka Broker will be available at [localhost:9092](localhost:9092).
-          3. Landoop provides a web interface to manage Kafka Connect at [localhost:3030](localhost:3030).
+* Landoop provides a web interface to manage Kafka Connect at [localhost:3030](localhost:3030).
-          4. Postgres will be available at [localhost:5432](localhost:5432).
+* Postgres will be available at [localhost:5432](localhost:5432).
-          5. Postgres container will be created with the below configuration.
+* Postgres container will be created with the below configuration.

     POSTGRES_USER: postgres
   POSTGRES_PASSWORD: postgres
   POSTGRES_DB: postgres

-4. Start a shell in the postgres container and create a table and insert some data.
+* Start a shell in the postgres container and create a table and insert some data.

-       docker exec -it <postgres-container_id> psql -U postgres
+       docker exec -it <postgres-container_id/name> psql -U postgres

        \c - Connect to the database
        \dt - List all the tables

-5. Create a table and insert some data.
+* Create a table and insert some data.

        CREATE TABLE employee (
        employee_id SERIAL PRIMARY KEY,